 GREECE VOTES NO, EVERYTHING IS FINE

 This is what SYRIZA is hoping for.
-A No vote, they seem to think, will strengthen Greece's hand in negotiations: In the face of a clear popular mandate, the IMF and the ECB will have to grant some small concessions toward social democracy.
+A No vote, they seem to think, will strengthen Greece's hand in negotiations: in the face of a clear popular mandate, the IMF and the ECB will have to grant some small concessions towards social democracy.
 Greece can keep the Euro, and initiatives will be introduced that will actually allow the economy to grow, so that the debt can be paid back in full somewhere down the road.
 Tsipras has always tried to position himself as a sensible pragmatist willing to work constructively with his European creditors.
 He seems to think that the people he's negotiating with are also nice, sensible types who believe in democracy and want everyone to live happily.
 In fact, they're pale, bloated, rapacious monsters who would tear the throats out a busload of children if they thought there was some profit in it.
 If Greece votes No, they'll want it to suffer.

 Likelihood: Zeus will descend from the clouds with armloads of government bonds before this dream comes true.